 Awards, established in 1975, are given to a person, a group of people, or an organization to recognize their excellence in a certain field.
-Periodically, Approximately every five years awards are given out recognizing people and organizations for their efforts that truly benefit the Town.
-The_Select Board nominates and awards the following:
+Periodically, awards are given out recognizing people and organizations for their efforts that truly benefit the Town.
+The Select Board nominates and awards the following: